Classes & Academic Resources

 - Communicate regularly with your professors for input, tips, and suggestions.

-- Use academic support resources such as tutoring.
+- Use academic support resources such as peer tutoring.

 - Create discussion groups or virtual study groups with classmates -- they can be great resources as you work together to succeed in a course!